 Without Character, A Free Society Is Not Just Unlikely . . .
 It’s Impossible.

-FEE is pleased to announce the recipient of its first “Blinking Lights” Award: Linda Whetstone of Sussex, England.
-The award was presented to Whetstone by FEE president Lawrence Reed on May 12, 2014 in London.
+FEE is pleased to announce the recipient of its 2016 “Blinking Lights” Award: Bob Chitester, chairman, president, and CEO of Free To Choose Network.
+The award was presented to Chitester by FEE president Lawrence Reed at FEE's Annual Retreat in Bonita Springs, Florida .

 To learn more about Linda and the award, click here.